Hi! I’m Aden Nepom

 I work with passionate leaders who want to positively impact their work, teams, and organizations.

-I can equip you with powerful and flexible communication skills that help you build massive trust and have more fun, while getting people on board with your vision and increasing your influence up, down and sideways.
+I equip you with powerful and flexible communication skills that help you build massive trust and have more fun, while getting people on board with your vision and increasing your influence up, down, and sideways.

 How I came to this work

 I started out as a creative for an educational software company.
 My team made learning fun, engaging, and memorable for k-12 students in school districts spanning the United States.

 We worked cross-functionally with products being born of the efforts of curriculum experts, animators, engineers… and comedians.
 In fact, my whole department was filled with class clowns.
 Some of us had degrees in writing, some were stand-up comics and some of us came from the world of improvised comedy and theatre.

 Curriculum experts would hand over their concepts to my team, and then we would turn those lessons into hilarious, and engaging scripts.
 Those scripts would be reviewed by the curriculum experts, and then we’d rewrite (sometimes many times) before the scripts would head off to animation and voice actors and more.